Flamingo Road (film): Reception and box office

 Howard Barnes wrote in the New York Herald Tribune, "Joan Crawford acquits herself ably in an utterly nonsensical and undefined part...It's no fault of hers she cannot handle the complicated romances and double crosses in which she is involved."
 Bosley Crowther of The New York Times called it a "jumbled melodrama" in which Crawford robotically experiences a series of crises.
 Variety described it as "a class vehicle for Joan Crawford, loaded with heartbreak, romance and stinging violence."

 The film opened at number three at the US box office, based on grosses from six key cities covered by Variety, including Los Angeles, Chicago, Philadelphia and Washington D.C.
 In its second week it opened at the Strand Theatre in New York City and moved to number one.
-According to Warner Bros. records, the film earned theatrical rentals of $2,263,000 in the U.S. and Canada and $633,000 in other markets.
+According to Warner Bros. records, the film earned theatrical rental of $2,263,000 in the U.S. and Canada and $633,000 in other markets.